interactions-py/interactions.py/docs/src/Guides/10 Events.md

     bot = Client(intents=Intents.new(guilds=True, guild_invites=True))
     ```

-Some intents are deemed to have sensitive content by Discord and so have extra restrictions on them - these are called **privileged intents.** As of right now, these include *message content, guild members, and presences.* These require extra steps to enable them for your bot:
+Some intents are deemed to have sensitive content by Discord and so have extra restrictions on them - these are called **privileged intents.** At the time of writing, these include *message content, guild members, and presences.* These require extra steps to enable them for your bot:

 1. Go to the [Discord developer portal](https://discord.com/developers/applications/).
 2. Select your application.
 3. In the "Bot" tab, go to the "Privileged Gateway Intents" category and scroll down to the privileged intents you want.
 4. Enable the toggle.
-    - **If your bot is verified or in more than 100 servers, you need to apply for the intent through Discord in order to toggle it.**
+    - **If your bot is verified or in more than 100 servers, you need to apply for the intent through Discord in order to toggle it.** This may take a couple of weeks.

 Then, you can specify it in your bot just like the other intents.
+If you encounter any errors during this process, [referring to the intents page on Discord's documentation](https://discord.com/developers/docs/topics/gateway#gateway-intents) may help.

 !!! danger
     `Intents.ALL` is a shortcut provided by interactions.py to enable *every single intents, including privileged intents.* This is very useful while testing bots, **but this shortcut is an incredibly bad idea to use when actually running your bots for use.** As well as adding more strain on the bot (as discussed earlier with normal intents), this is just a bad idea privacy wise: your bot likely does not need to know that much data.

 For more information, please visit the API reference about Intents [at this page](/interactions.py/API Reference/API Reference/models/Discord/enums/#interactions.models.discord.enums.Intents).

-## Event Listening
+## Subscribing to Events

 After your intents have been properly configured, you can start to listen to events.
 Say, if you wanted to listen to channels being created in a guild the bot can see, then all you would have to do is this: